ExoQuery/Terpal/README.md

 ### Why do we Need This?

 Kotlin's text-interpolation currently cannot be customized at all.
 It is impossible to capture the value of "the $dollar $sign $varaibles" before they are spliced into the surrounding string.
-This makes Kotlin miss out on some very powerful tools.
+This makes Kotlin miss out on some very powerful tools that Scala and _even_ Java now have (check out [JEP-430](https://openjdk.org/jeps/430)).

 For example, in Scala, libraries like Doobie and Quill use the string-prefix "sql" to specify SQL snippets such as: